Flobbos/page-composer/README.md

 ### Legacy model binding

-The option for binding directly to an Eloquent model has been removed in Livewire 3 by default.
+The option for binding directly to an Eloquent model has been made optional in Livewire 3 by default.
 PageComposer heavily relies on this feature since it was initially created with Livewire 2.
 This will change in the future but the for moment you need to enable this feature for things to work.